Niger River

 The inland wetlands and floodplains support a wide variety of animals such as manatees, crocodiles, hippopotamuses, mongoose, African otter, snakes, lizards, elephants, lions, and leopards.
 Various other species, such as antelopes and monkeys, live in many parts of the river basin, and buffaloes and jackals have more limited ranges.

 The Inner Niger Delta serves as a major gathering spot for migratory birds from Europe.
-Some of these include black-crowned cranes, Egyptian plover, rock pratincole, goliath heron, and spur-winged goose.
+Some of these include the vulnerable black-crowned cranes, rock pratincole, goliath heron, and spur-winged goose.
+The Egyptian plover is present in parts of the basin.

 Human Influence

-The River Niger is the source of water and livelihood to more than 100 million people.
+The River Niger is the source of water and livelihood for more than 100 million people.
 Fishing is an important activity, supplying food to regions along and beyond the river’s course.
 The floodplains of the delta support agriculture and animal rearing.
-Dams built upstream provide water for agriculture and hydroelectric power for two countries.
-The discovery of crude oil and natural gas in the river’s coastal delta in 1962 has led to the mixed economic fortunes of Nigeria.
+Dams built upstream provide water for agriculture and hydroelectric power for several countries.
+The discovery of crude oil and natural gas in the river’s coastal delta in the mid-1950s has led to the mixed economic fortunes of Nigeria.
 The river is threatened by climate change, increasing temperatures, siltation, repercussions from dam construction, pollution, and desertification.

 Several dams were built to foster irrigation on the Niger and along its tributaries.
-Other dams are proposed, built, or underway in Guinea, Mali, and Niger Republic.
+Other dams are proposed, built, or underway in Guinea, Mali, and the Republic of Niger.
 The river has been used as a source of hydroelectric power in Nigeria.
-Among the power-generating dams are Kainji, the largest on the river, providing Nigeria with about one-sixth of the nation’s hydroelectric power.
+Among the power-generating dams are Kainji, the largest on the river, which provides a significant share of Nigeria’s hydroelectric power.
+Large dam projects on the Niger River, such as the Kandadji Dam, are intended to support hydroelectric power generation, irrigation, and flow regulation.

-The Niger also is used for navigation, with about 3,106 miles (5,000 kilometers) of the river and its tributaries navigable.
+The Niger is also used for navigation, with long stretches of the river and its tributaries navigable.
 The Niger is a center of energy resources, including petroleum and natural gas reserves.
-Including the delta, the Niger River system is the setting for most of the hydrocarbon extraction industry that forms some three-quarters of Nigeria’s total income and 95 percent of its foreign exchange earnings.
+Including the delta, the Niger River system is the setting for most of the hydrocarbon extraction industry that forms some three-quarters of Nigeria’s total income and 90 percent of its foreign exchange earnings.

 Environmental Concerns

 In spite of the river’s significance, it faces serious environmental threats, the most significant of which is related to rising temperatures from climate change.
-In June 1985, the Niger completely dried up for the first time in history in Malanville, Benin Republic, and in Niamey, Niger Republic.
-Water volume and river flow has been very low since 1984, and was reported to lose about two-thirds of its flow at the Inner Delta between Segou and Timbuktu, Mali, due to seepage and evaporation.
+In June 1985, the Niger completely dried up for the first time in history in Niamey, the Republic of Niger.
+Water volume and river flow has been very low; it has been reported that the river loses about two-thirds of its flow at the Inner Delta between Segou and Timbuktu, Mali, due to seepage and evaporation.

-The derease in water has caused regional destabilization and conflict.
-A 2011 report by the United States Agency for International Development (USAID) analyzed the effects of climate change on the Niger River, and found an increase in conflict between the citizens and the state over water flow management.
-Other reports found the effects of climate change on the river have caused wider conflicts within the region, however, the USAID report did not support those conclusions.
+The decrease in water has caused regional destabilization and conflict.
+A 2011 report by International Alert, analyzed the effects of climate change on the Niger River, but it did not conclusively find any increase in conflict between the citizens and the state over water flow management.
+Other reports found the effects of climate change on the river might have caused wider conflicts within the region; however, the 2011 report did not support those conclusions.

-Other environmental threats include unsustainable agricultural practices, overgrazing, bush fires, and deforestation, all of which remove vegetation cover.
-Oil spills have resulted in the death of large areas of mangrove trees, a development that has allowed invasive species such as the nipa palm.
-Cover of this species increased from 2007 to 2017 by nearly 700 percent.
+Other environmental threats include unsustainable agricultural practices, overgrazing, bushfires, and deforestation, all of which remove vegetation cover.
+Oil spills have damaged large areas of mangrove trees, a development that has allowed invasive species such as the nipa palm.
+The cover of this species increased from 2007 to 2017 by nearly 700 percent.
 Mangrove cover decreased by 12 percent during this period.
+Between 1988 and 2023 there was a reported decrease in the mangrove cover within the Niger Delta, with about 2,536 square kilometer area lost in thirty-eight years.

-The Niger Basin Authority (NBA) has observed mining activities and deforestation around the Fouta D’jallon area, leading to pollution and sedimentation of the riverbed.
-Other threats include pollution from industrial wastes, and the recent proliferation of water hyacinth and water lettuce on the waterways, which steal oxygen from fish and other animals.
+The Niger Basin Authority (NBA) has observed that mining activities and deforestation in headwater areas contribute to pollution and sedimentation of the riverbed.
+Other threats include pollution from industrial wastes and the proliferation of water hyacinth and water lettuce on the waterways, which steal oxygen from fish and other aquatic animals.
 Climate aridification and desertification will likely catalyze the rate of vegetation loss along the riverbanks, thereby increasing siltation still more.

 Bibliography